vegastrike/vegastrike.github.io/assets/about.md

 Would you like to contribute to Vegastrike and become a developer?
 Great!
 Just head over to our [Gitter chatroom]({{ site.gitter }}) or straight to our [Github page]({{ site.git_address }}).
-YOU DO NOT HAVE TO KNOW CODING!
-We desperately need people to do many other things as well, such as documentation, artwork etc.
+**YOU DO NOT HAVE TO KNOW CODING!** We desperately need content creators, to produce stories, artwork, music etc.

 ## Why Vega Strike is important to Free Open Source Software